idempiere/idempiere.github.io/docs/documentation-standards.md

         * 'System' Tenant
 * Windows, Tabs and Fields
     * Use the same case as the window name.
 Example: Sales Order
-    * Use => to designate subtab navigation
+    * Use '=>' to designate subtab navigation.
+Example: Sales Order window => Order Line subtab
-    * Use the word 'subtab' to reflect a tab whose Tab Level > 0.
+        * Use the word 'subtab' (single word) to reflect a tab whose Tab Level > 0